Sale 100 Ozt Silver Bars as Low as 2.50 above spot. In-store only.

 The 1/10 Ounce Gold Coin plus Packaging

-The 1/10 ounce Vienna Philharmonic gold coin is the second-selling gold coin in the series.
-The coin is affordable and has a diameter of 16 mm, which makes it attractive as a gift.
-The coin was produced for the first time in 1989 and was available in the market in 1991.
-It contains 3.11 grams of gold with a purity level of .9999.
-The 1/10 ounce gold coin has a face value of 10 Euros.
+1/10 troy ounce Vienna Philharmonic gold coin is the second-highest-priced gold coin from the series.
+It is priced at a reasonable price and measures 16 millimetres, making it attractive for gifts.
+The coin was made at first in the year 1989, and it was released in the year 1991.
+It is made up of 3.11 grams of pure gold, with a purity level of .9999.
+It is 1/10 of an ounce in gold and is worth 10 Euros.

-The coin was the best-selling in the world in 1992, 1995, 1996, and 2000.
-The coin contains 3.12 grams of gold that translates to 0.10 Oz.
-The Austrian Mint chief engraver Thomas Pesendorfer designed the coin.
-The elegant design and packaging of the 1/10 ounce gold coin have made it a favorite gift for Mother’s Day, Easter, Valentine’s Day, Father’s Day, and Christmas.
+The 1/10 ounce Austria Gold Coin was the most sought-after coin around the world during 1992, 1995, 1996, and 2000.
+The coin is 3.12 grams of gold which is equivalent to 0.10 Oz.
+Austrian Mint head engraver Thomas Pesendorfer designed the coin.
+The beautiful design and the presentation of this 1/10-ounce gold coin have been a popular gift to give for Mother’s Day, Easter, Valentine’s Day, Father’s Day and, Christmas every day.

 100 Grams Munze Osterreich Fine Gold Bar

-The Austrian Mint produces the Munze Osterreich gold bars through accredited refiner, Swiss company Argor-Heraeus, SA.
-The bars are stamped with the name of the manufacturer, serial number, weight, assayer’s number, and purity level.
-The bars have a purity level of .9999 and a total weight of 20 grams.
+The Austrian Mint produces Munze Osterreich gold bar using an accredited refiner Swiss firm Argor-Heraeus, SA.
+The bars are marked with their name, the producer along with the serial number weight, assayer’s numbers and the purity level.
+They have a .9999 purity level and an amount of weight 20 grams.

-The Austrian Mint produces the bar through an accredited refiner, Swiss Company Argor-Heraeus SA.
-Just like the 100 grams gold bar, the 20-gram bar bears the name of the manufacturer, weight of the bar, serial number, and the purity level.
-The bar contains 20 grams of pure gold with a finer level of .9999.
+It is produced by the Austrian Mint makes the bar using an approved refiner, the Swiss Company Argor Heraeus SA.
+Like the 100 grams gold bar, the 20-gram bar has its name, the maker and amount of weight, serial numbers, and purity level.
+The bar is made up of the equivalent of 20 grams pure gold, with an even finer quality of .9999.

-The Austrian Mint is headed and managed by a CEO supervised by the executive board.
-The Oesterreichische owns the mint.
-It’s a subsidiary of the Austria Central Bank.
-The bank receives large sums from the Austrian Mint.
+The Austrian Mint is run by the CEO and supervised by the executive committee.
+The Oesterreichische is the owner of the mint which is a subsidiary of the Austria Central Bank.
+The Austrian Mint receives large amounts from the bank.
 The revenue is in the form of capitalizing dividend claims and actual annual dividends.

-For example, in 2015 the OeNB received regular dividends of Euro 89 million from Munze, and a capitalized dividend of Euro 564 million.
+In 2015, for instance, the OeNB was paid periodic dividends amounting to 9 million euros in the form of Munze as well as a capitalized payout that was 564 million euros.
 The State of Austria fully owns the Austrian Central Bank.
-Hence, the State of Austria fully controls and regulates the mint.
+Therefore, it is the State of Austria that fully controls and regulates the central bank.

 Revenues and Sales Patterns

-The Austrian Mint distributes bullion coins and bars through different routes.
-The mint has two physical locations that sell different products.
-One of the physical shops is headquartered at the Am Heumarkt in Vienna.
-The second mint is located in the Tyrol state in western Austria.
-Furthermore, the mint’s website features an online store for buying bullion coins and bars, and other bullion products from the mint.
+The Austrian Mint distributes bullion coins and bars in a variety of ways.
+There are two physical stores that offer a variety of products.
+One of the physical stores is located at Am Heumarkt, which is located in Vienna.
+The second one is inside the Tyrol state, located in the western part of Austria.
+The website of the mint offers an online shop where you can purchase bullion coins and bars, as well as other products made of bullion at the Mint.

-One of the biggest retailers and wholesalers of bullion coins and bars, Schoeller Munzhandel is also owned by the Austrian Mint (Munze Osterreich AG).
-Schoeller Munzhandel is the biggest bullion trading company in Austria and Central Europe.
-The distributor has three retail offices in the three largest cities in Austria.
-They include Vienna, Graz, and Innsbruck.
+Schoeller Munzhandel, one of the largest retailers as well as wholesalers of bullion coins and bars, is also owned by the Austrian Mint (Munze Osterreich AG).
+Schoeller Munzhandel is the biggest bullion trading firm operating in Austria in addition to Central Europe.
+Schoeller Munzhandel has three retail outlets in the three biggest cities within Austria.
+These include Vienna, Graz, and Innsbruck.